Lenny Dykstra: New York Mets

 Dykstra was originally committed to play baseball at Arizona State University for Jim Brock but said he would sign to play professionally if drafted high enough.
 The Mets signed Dykstra as a 13th-round draft pick in 1981.
 A star in the minors, in 1983 he led the Carolina League in at-bats, runs, hits, triples, batting average and stolen bases.
 That season, he hit .358 with 8 HR, 81 RBI, 105 stolen bases (a league record for 17 years), 107 walks and only 35 strikeouts.
-He was consequently named the Carolina League's MVP, and soon emerged as one of the Mets' prized prospects.
+He was subsequently named the Carolina League MVP, and soon emerged as one of the Mets' prized prospects.
 While playing in Double-A in 1984 he befriended fellow outfielder and teammate Billy Beane, who later said that Dykstra was "perfectly designed, emotionally" to play baseball and that he had "no concept of failure."
 According to Beane, his first comments on seeing future Hall of Fame pitcher Steve Carlton warming up were, "Shit, I'll stick him."